jsummers/imageworsener/readme.txt

     will only be used if the number of colors is 256 or fewer.
    For all other formats, this option currently has no effect.

+ -colortype <name>
+   Suggest the color type type use for the output image.
+The behavior depends on the output file format.
+This option is recommended for experts only.
+   Color types:
+   "rgb": If a color image is written to a JPEG file, leave it in RGB format
+    instead of converting it to YCbCr.
+The resulting file will likely be larger and less portable.
+   "ycbcr": Convert color JPEG images to YCbCr (the default).

  -interlace
    Write an interlaced PNG image, or a progressive JPEG image.